 While a tear trough deformity can be corrected surgically by repositioning fat in the lower eyelid, treatment with dermal fillers have become a popular alternative.
 Many patients prefer a non-invasive approach, in order to avoid the risks and potential complications of surgery.
 Tear trough treatments with a dermal filler such can provide a patient with a natural result, with minimal downtime.
 The length in which a treatment will last will depend upon the dermal filler used.

-Call our patient care coordinators at 206-935-5689 to schedule your appointment to learn more about this procedure.
+Online scheduling is not available for this appointment.
+Please call our patient care coordinators at 206-935-5689 to schedule your appointment or to learn more about this procedure.

 What filler do you use for tear trough treatments?

 We have several choices for hyaluronic fillers to use for a tear trough treatments.
 Bio-degradeable, or temporary fillers are made of hyaluronic acid and they typically last anywhere between 3 months and 1 year.
 Juvéderm is NOT ideal as it is too hydrophilic, or water loving and can create a very conspicuous ‘puffy’ look that can persist for several months.
 Voluma, Vollure, Belotero and Restylane are all good choices of filler depending on the severity of the volume loss.

 The importance of experience in tear trough filler injections.